 This public consultation, which enabled people to comment on the PCC’s budget proposals, has now closed.
 The PCC’s proposals will be discussed at the upcoming Police and Crime Panel meeting on 4th February.

 The draft budget report can be found here.

 Road Safety Strategy (21st February 2020 – 20th March 2020)

 The Road Safety Strategy sets out the PCCs vision for reducing harm on the roads of West Mercia.
-The consultation will enable people to comment on the proposals.
+The consultation enabled people to comment on the proposals.